 When to Call the Doctor

-When should I call a doctor?
+When should I call a healthcare provider?

-- Signs of bodily infection (such as fever or chills)
+- Signs of bodily infection (such as fever or chills).

-- Blurred vision
+- Blurred vision.

-- Bulging eyeballs
+- Bulging eyeballs.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy